ryanpunwasi/ryanpunwasi/README.md

 - 👋 I’m Ryan
 - 🔍 I’m interested in computer science, software development, film, basketball, football, geopolitics, biology and investing
 - 🌱 Currently learning: Full-stack web development
-- 📬 You can reach me at @RyanPunwasi on Twitter

 <!---
 ryanpunwasi/ryanpunwasi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.